 Although there are a variety of other mortgage related securities, including various derivative securities, securities known as "inverse floaters," "inverse I.O.'s" and "residuals," we do not expect to invest in them.
-We currently intend to acquire a similar mix of assets with the proceeds of this offering.
-However, our actual purchases will be based upon market conditions at the time investments are made and could differ from the ratios described above.
+We currently intend to use the proceeds of this offering to purchase similar assets but we expect the ratio of asset types to change.
+For example, we currently intend to invest a greater percentage of the proceeds of this offering in adjustable-rate and hybrid adjustable-rate mortgage related securities and a significantly smaller percentage in fixed-rate mortgage related securities, as compared with our current portfolio.
+However, our actual purchases will be based upon market conditions at the time investments are made and could differ from our current intentions.